simonerom/iotex-snippets/shell/listProducedBlocks/README.md

+Usage:

 `./listProducedBlocks epochNumber producerAddress`

+Description:
+Searches all blocks for a specific epoch number, and prints those blocks expected to be produced by a specific block producer highlighting if it missed the block or did actually produce it.

 Example:

 `./listProducedBlocks 16293 io1tfke5nfwryte6nultpmqefadgm0dsahm2gm63k`

-Extracts all blocks from epoch 16293 that have been produced by io1tfke5nfwryte6nultpmqefadgm0dsahm2gm63k and highlights missed ones.
+Extracts all blocks from epoch 16293 that should have been produced by io1tfke5nfwryte6nultpmqefadgm0dsahm2gm63k and highlights missed ones.

 Limitations: